People say winning is everything, but at Prolific Prep, it’s about much more than that.

 McKnight to instill complex concepts

 McKnight brings 18 years of experience at the youth, high school, college, professional, and international level to the program.
-Before serving as head coach of Shantou University’s basketball team, McKnight was a coach in the Chinese Basketball Association, where he worked with two-time NBA All-Star Stephon Marbury.
+Prior to serving as head coach of Shantou University’s basketball team, McKnight was a coach in the Chinese Basketball Association, where he worked with two-time NBA All-Star Stephon Marbury.

 Stateside, he was a grad assistant at the University of Oregon and trained Aaron Brooks of the Chicago Bulls as well as former lottery pick Luke Jackson, so McKnight brings a level of expertise that’s as broad as any.